Skip to main content

 v is the drift velocity of electrons (in meters per second, m/s).

-Let's calculate electron density for hot cathode current values for tungsten at 2500k from this page
+Let's calculate electron density for hot cathode current values for tungsten at 1273K and 2500k from this page

 https://en.m.wikipedia.org/wiki/Hot_cathode